Essential Survey Equipment

 Data Collector and Software

-When carrying out surveying jobs in the field, the surveyor not only needs to have electrical equipment on his/her person, but also a collection of tools and consumables.
+When carrying out surveying jobs in the field, the surveyor not only needs to have electrical equipment on him/her, but also a collection of tools and consumables.
 Let’s break down what a survey equipment is needed on hand when out in the field.

-A boundary peg is used in order to effectively mark the location of assets (building corners, boundary points etc).
-A surveying boundary peg comes in various sizes with the most common being a square top of ~50mm with a length of 300mm.
+A boundary peg is used to effectively mark the location of assets (building corners, boundary points, etc).
+A surveying boundary peg comes in various sizes with the most common being a square top of ~50mm with a length of 350mm.

 A survey stake is used to mark the location of this asset as the boundary mark is often under or at ground level.
 This marker survey peg is usually ~900 mm long.
 The ID number of the boundary or asset below is written on the peg with a permanent marker or paint marker to ensure the description does not fade with exposure to the elements.